 \section{Abstract}

-The present paper continues the work of \cite{fang2023lusztigsheavesintegrablehighest} and \cite{fang2023lusztigsheavestensorproducts}.
-For any symmetrizable generalized Cartan Matrix $C$ and the corresponding quantum group $\mathbf{U}$, we consider the associated quiver $Q$ with an admissible automorphism $a$.
-We construct the category $\widetilde{\mathcal{Q}/\mathcal{N}}$ of the localization of Lusztig sheaves for the quiver with the automorphism of corresponding framed quiver and 2-framed quiver.
-Their Grothendieck groups give realizations of integrable highest weight module $L(\lambda)$ and the tensor product of integrable highest weights $\mathbf{U}-$module $L(\lambda_1)\otimes L(\lambda_2)$, and modulo the traceless ones Lusztig sheaves provide the (signed) canonical basis of $L(\lambda)$ and $L(\lambda_1)\otimes L(\lambda_2)$.
-As an application, the symmetrizable crystal structures on Nakajima's quiver/tensor product varieties and Lusztig's nilpotent varieties of preprojective algebras are deduced.
+This paper continues the work of \cite{fang2023lusztigsheavesintegrablehighest} and \cite{fang2023lusztigsheavestensorproducts}.
+For a symmetrizable generalized Cartan matrix $C$ and the corresponding quantum group $\mathbf{U}$, we consider an associated quiver $Q$ equipped with an admissible automorphism $a$.
+We construct a category $\widetilde{\mathcal{Q}/\mathcal{N}}$ obtained from localizations of Lusztig sheaves for the corresponding framed and $2$-framed quivers with automorphism.
+The Grothendieck groups of these categories realize the integrable highest weight module $L(\lambda)$ and the tensor product $L(\lambda_1)\otimes L(\lambda_2)$ of integrable highest weight $\mathbf{U}$-modules.
+After quotienting by traceless objects, Lusztig sheaves yield the signed canonical bases of $L(\lambda)$ and $L(\lambda_1)\otimes L(\lambda_2)$.
+As applications, we recover symmetrizable crystal structures on Nakajima quiver varieties, Nakajima tensor product varieties, and Lusztig nilpotent varieties of preprojective algebras.

 \begin{spacing}{1.5}